 My experience interacting with BTs and non-observant chavrusas, friends and relatives drives my thinking.
 I have also discussed this for countless hours with others involved in kiruv.
-I would like to share my current thinking on the matter.
+I would like to share some of my thoughts on this matter.

 I think the main reason Torah is rejected is because most non-observant Jews come to the conclusion that increasing their Jewish knowledge or practice will not significantly increase their pleasure or happiness and is therefore not worth their effort.
 They come to this conclusion largely from their observation of Torah observant Jews.